• Skip to main content

 Notes

 • Mix all ingredients in a large bowl and add to a greased baking dish to make this in the oven.
-Bake at 350 degrees F for 20 minutes, or until heated through.
+See instructions in the section above.

-• Serve with pita bread, crackers, chips or veggie sticks.
+• Serve with pita bread, rye bread, crackers, chips, pretzels, or veggie sticks.

 Nutrition